illofon/z1-frontend-developer/README.md

 Maybe not but i want to think i gave it.
 Since i was always alone in my previous companies i learned all about googling, asking, and trying to apply good methodologies.
 But one thing is for certain: i am really not sure what is certain.
 What i mean: maybe a thing that i am applying since i was born was a complete failure and i had no one to tell me in the right moment.

 If you find something like this i deeply apologize.
 I am ALWAYS open to listen and learn how to do it better.
+Please answer me with your upgrades, i will be glad to apply them.

 ## Hey, why did you use redux-saga?